-In the hiring of apprentices the Employer shall give preference to those duly registered apprentices who are members of the Union and are registered as unemployed at the Union Office.
+In the hiring of Apprentices the Employer shall give preference to those duly registered Apprentices who are members of the Union and are registered as unemployed at the Union Office.

-15.02 Subject to the Union's ability to supply journeymen, the employer may employ up to one (1) apprentice for each two (2) journeymen.

-Notwithstanding the forgoing, the Union may dispatch apprentices beyond this ratio to be utilized for material handling only.
-The ratio shall exclude fourth year apprentices from the equation in accordance with Alberta Apprenticeship and Industry Training Regulations.

-15.03 An Apprentice in his final year of apprenticeship may execute work unaccompanied by a journeyman when a journeyman is not readily available and the Business Manager and/or Business Agent is notified, but under no circumstances shall an apprentice be classified as a Journeyman.
+- Subject to the Union's ability to supply Journeymen, the Employer may employ up to 1 Apprentice for each 2 Journeymen.
+Notwithstanding the forgoing, the Union may dispatch Apprentices beyond this ratio to be utilized for material handling only.
+The ratio shall exclude fourth year Apprentices from the equation in accordance with Alberta Apprenticeship and Industry Training Regulations. - An Apprentice in his/her final year of apprenticeship may execute work unaccompanied by a Journeyman when a Journeyman is not readily available and the Business Manager and/or Business Agent are notified, but under no circumstances shall an Apprentice be classified as a Journeyman.